Apple Rumors Suggest iPhone 11 Could Come In New Color & Offer Longer Battery Life

-Apple is likely just weeks away from announcing this year’s new iPhone lineup, and like always, rumors about the new phones are widely circulating on the web.
+Apple is likely just weeks away from announcing this year’s new iPhone lineup.
+Yet, like always, rumors about the new phones are widely circulating on the web.

 The report also said that the finish on the phone would be different and would take on a matte-like appearance and texture.
-But as AppleInsider notes, there is no word from the leakers on whether this change would make Apple’s iPhone offering any less slippery to hold.
+But as AppleInsider notes, there is no word from any leakers on whether this change would make Apple’s iPhone offering any less slippery to hold.

-Other rumors suggest that the next generation iPhone Max model will contain a significant increase in battery capacity, potentially allowing users more time to talk, text, play games and surf the web.
-The increase on the larger iPhone, which is expected to have the same 6.5 inch sized OLED display, would be from the current 3,174mAh on the current iPhone XS Max to 3,969 mAh on the unannounced new iPhone.
+Other rumors suggest that the next generation iPhone Max model will contain a significant increase in battery capacity, potentially allowing users more time to talk, text, play games, and surf the web.
+The increase on the larger iPhone, which is expected to have the same 6.5-inch OLED display, would be from the current 3,174mAh on the current iPhone XS Max to 3,969 mAh on the unannounced new iPhone.

-The new alleged leakers also claim to confirm previously-rumored details about the next generation iPhones, including that the phones would have a new triple-camera system with a large bump on the back of the device.
-The leakers also claimed that the next generation of iPhone would keep Apple’s Lighting charging port instead of the newer USB Type-C port found on many modern-day smartphones.
+The new alleged leaker also claims confirmation of previously-rumored details about the next generation iPhones, including that the phones would have a new triple camera system with a large bump on the back of the device.
+The leaker also claimed that the next generation of iPhone would keep Apple’s Lightning charging port instead of the newer USB Type-C port found on many modern-day smartphones.

 Case maker expecting 'iPhone 11', 'iPhone 11 Pro' and 'iPhone 11 Pro Max' brand names https://t.co/QMAoztik1R by @bzamayo pic.twitter.com/CSJtvzbX3D